Dutch Steam merchant

 |Notes on event|

-Between 04.38 and 04.46 hours on 12 Apr, 1943, U-563 fired torpedoes at the convoy HX-232 southeast of Cape Farewell and reported three ships sunk and one damaged.
+Between 04.38 and 04.46 hours on 12 April 1943 U-563 fired five torpedoes at the convoy HX-232 about 550 miles east-southeast of Cape Farewell and reported three ships sunk and one damaged.
 The Pacific Grove and Ulysses were sunk and the Fresno City was damaged (later finished off by U-706 (Zitzewitz)).

-The Ulysses (Master H. Jonkman) was hit in the foreship by one torpedo and sank by the bow after about 7 minutes.
-The crew abandoned ship in two lifeboats and was picked up by HMS Azalea (K 25) (Lt G.C.
+The Ulysses (Master Hendrik Jonkman) in station #104 was hit on starboard side in the foreship by one T-3 torpedo and sank by the bow within 7 minutes.
+The master, 34 crew members and six British gunners (the ship was armed with one 4in and five machine guns) abandoned ship in two lifeboats in fine weather with a heavy swell and was picked up about five hours later by HMS Azalea (K 25) (Lt G.C.
 Geddes, RNR) and landed at Gourock on 17 April.

 If you can help us with any additional information on this vessel then please contact us.